Fuel prices remain unchanged - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 Fuel prices remain unchanged

-New Delhi, Jan 4: The fuel prices continued to be steady as petrol and diesel prices remained unchanged on Tuesday.
+New Delhi, Jan 5: The fuel prices continued to remain steady as petrol and diesel prices remained unchanged on Wednesday.